comsci-uwc-isak/unit-1-project-lyds-jane/README.md

 done < $FILE
 ```

-### Developping User Help Files
+### Developping User Help Files Using man

-We are using the man apges protocol to provide user information.
+We are using the man pages protocol to provide user information.

 For further information on the man pages, see: https://www.cyberciti.biz/faq/linux-unix-creating-a-manpage/